Case ongoing

 T v Chief Constable West Midlands Police [2021]

-Significant damages obtained for a man forcibly restrained and hit multiple times in his home during a mental health crisis.
-The IOPC had found no case to answer in misconduct.
+Significant damages obtained for a man forcibly restrained and hit multiple times by police officers in his home during a mental health crisis.

 S v Chief Constable of Suffolk Police [2021]